-The valuable data processed and distributed by the AAVSO to astronomers throughout the world is obtained from volunteer observers.
+The valuable data processed and distributed by the AAVSO to astronomers throughout the world are obtained from volunteer observers.
 Their constant watch over variable stars is a satisfying activity which results in a genuine contribution to astronomy.
 There are many observers whose contributions to the AAVSO have gone beyond observing to other activities as well.
 The Association shows its gratitude to such individuals by presenting them with a Merit Award, an illuminated scroll and citation listing their contributions.
-This award is presented to any member who, by majority vote of the AAVSO Council, is deemed to have made an outstanding contribution as an observer, or as a long-standing benefactor.
+This award is presented to any member who, by majority vote of the AAVSO Board/Council, is deemed to have made an outstanding contribution as an observer, or as a long-standing benefactor.
 The following is a list giving the names of the AAVSO Merit Award recipients together with the citations inscribed on their award.

 44. 2013—Gary W. Billings